What are the requirements to fly for American Airlines?

 First officers or co-pilots at American Airlines receive an average yearly wage of $79,394 but can earn as little as $54,387 or as much as $109,537 based on longevity and aircraft type.
 Promotion to captain can lead to wages of $162,000–$269,737 per year.
 Experience-based pay remains steady as a skipper moves up the ranks with his or her company.

-After accumulating flying hours necessary for the first officer, he/she can apply for a possible captain position that makes him or her join the upgrade training for the position.
+After accumulating the flying hours necessary for the first officer, he/she can apply for a possible captain position that makes him or her join the upgrade training for the position.
 It also means those check rides help pilots transition from first officer to airline captain.
-This means that those first officers who have served their companies for a longer time are the ones that get the priority to upgrade first.
-As shown by its past safe flying and formative record, American has the mission of helping motivated pilots reach their next level.
+This means that those first officers who have served their companies for a longer time are the ones who get the priority to upgrade first.
+As shown by its past safe flying and formative record, America has the mission of helping motivated pilots reach their next level.

 This is a summary of the key qualifications needed before one is considered for a pilot’s position at American Airlines.
 For instance, the requirements for becoming a first officer or commercial pilot include possession of a bachelor's degree, certain flight training, flight hours of not less than 1500 hours, first-class medical fitness, U.S. citizenship, a clean criminal record, as well as passing complicated FAA and airline tests.
-Thus, reasonable and goal-oriented skills, accompanied by hard work and professionalism, will guide you towards this fascinating dream of flying for a living.
+Thus, reasonable and goal-oriented skills, accompanied by hard work and professionalism, will guide you toward this fascinating dream of flying for a living.

 Book your American Airlines ticket now and experience comfort and reliability.
 Call +1 833-902-2090 to speak with our travel experts.